Andrew-code2020/ms3onlinecookbook/README.md

-##### Performance Testing Lighthouse
+### Performance Testing Lighthouse
--Name of Test
+- Name of Test
   - Lighthouse Test
--Test planning
+- Test planning
   - Check the Temple Lean site for performance, best practices and accessibility.
--Implementation
+- Implementation
   - access the deployed site via https://lean-temple-recipes.herokuapp.com/
   - Use Ctrl+Shift+I on your keyboard to access the developer tools
   - Click genereate report refer to image for visual detail
   - Sample result image readmedocs/testing/lighthouse/generatereportlighthouse.jpg
--Fix (if applicable)
+- Fix (if applicable)
-  - no obvious performance issues on mobile or desktop device according to the lighthouse tests -Results
+  - no obvious performance issues on mobile or desktop device according to the lighthouse tests
+- Results
   - The lighthouse test results are documented in the images below
     - readmedocs/testing/lighthouse/mobilelighthousetest.jpg
     - readmedocs/testing/lighthouse/desktoplighthouseresults.jpg
--Outcomes
+- Outcomes
   - performance was optimum

-##### Performance Testing CSS
+### Performance Testing CSS
--Test planning
+- Test planning
-    - Premise is our custom css file talks to our html files through python -Implementation
+    - Premise is our custom css file talks to our html files through python
+- Implementation
     - At the beginning of the project we checked to see if the background color red appeared when we added background color red to style.css
--Fix (if applicable)
+- Fix (if applicable)
     - not applicable code worked
--Results
+- Results
   - readmedocs/testing/cssfiletest/testinglinkbetweenbasetemplateandcustomcss.jpg
--Outcomes
+- Outcomes
   - test was successful

-##### Performance Testing Python Initial functionality
+### Performance Testing Python Initial functionality
 - Subject Test app.py inital ran
    - used python3 app.py to run the app.py file from gitpod
    - screenshots in readmedocs/testing/pythontestfile/initialapppyrun.jpg